The Best Makeup Brushes

 If you have sensitive skin, dermatologist Tracy Evans, MD also told us that it might be safer to avoid natural hair brushes, as “humans are more prone to developing allergies to natural/organic products in general.”

 Keep them clean

 There are plenty of brush cleansers on the market, but you can also DIY your cleaning solution.
 Baby shampoo and tea tree oil, or olive oil and dish soap, can help keep your brushes germ-free.
 No matter which cleanser you use, follow these steps:

 - Wet the bristles with lukewarm water.
 Don’t wet the ferrule (the metal piece joining the bristles to the handle), which can weaken the glue inside and cause bristles to loosen.

 - Gently swirl the brushes against soap in your palm.

-- Lightly reshape the brush head, and lay them horizontally to dry, preferably hanging off a counter, to retain their fluffy shape.
-Don’t set your brushes vertically with the bristles pointing up to dry, which can again cause water to run into the ferrule and weaken the glue.
+- Lightly reshape the brush head and lay brushes horizontally to dry, preferably hanging off a counter, to retain their fluffy shape.
+Don’t set your brushes vertically with the bristles pointing up to dry — that can cause water to run into the ferrule and weaken the glue.

 Wash at least once a week to help brushes last longer, and avoid storing damp brushes in dark places like drawers or cabinets.
-Liquid and gel makeup accumulates bacteria more quickly than powder makeup and should be washed more frequently.
+Brushes used for liquid and gel makeup accumulate bacteria more quickly than powder brushes and should be washed more frequently.